Selling Your Timberland For Top Dollar

 Online marketing.
 For the best exposure, employ a combination of websites, land listing sites, and social media.

 Email marketing.
 Utilize online email services to spread the word.
-We have an extensive list of buyers, brokers, and former clients whom we contact regularly.
+We have an extensive list of buyers, brokers, and former clients we contact regularly.

 Signage.
 Put up an attractive, visible, legible sign with contact information.